lyngon/redgrease/docs/source/quickstart.rst

 This is the the `'Reliable Keyspace Notification' example from the official RedisGears documentation <https://oss.redislabs.com/redisgears/master/examples.html#reliable-keyspace-notification>`_.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_example_reliablekeyspacenotification.py
-    :caption: Vanlilla - Reliable Keyspace Notification
+    :caption: Vanilla - Reliable Keyspace Notification

 RedGrease Version
 .................

-This is an example of how the same Gear function could be rewritten using RedgGrease.
+This is an example of how the same Gear function could be rewritten using RedGrease.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_mod_example_reliablekeyspacenotification.py
     :caption: RedGrease - Reliable Keyspace Notification